 GABA Supplements for Stress, Anxiety, and Insomnia

-Anti-anxiety drugs (Valium, Xanax) and sleeping pills (Ambien, Lunesta) work by helping GABA bind to receptors in the brain.
-(3)
+Anti-anxiety drugs (Valium, Xanax) and sleeping pills (Ambien, Lunesta) work by helping GABA bind to the appropriate receptors in the brain.

-Julia Ross, MA, is the author of The Mood Cure and a pioneer in the field of biochemical rebalancing.
+Julia Ross, MA, the author of The Mood Cure, is a pioneer in the field of biochemical rebalancing.

-“GABA acts like a sponge, soaking up excess adrenaline and other by-products of stress and leaving us relaxed.”
+She finds that “GABA acts like a sponge, soaking up excess adrenaline and other byproducts of stress.”

 Related on Be Brain Fit —